 m= Variables/predictors (in our case, the variables were 10).

-For this study, the number of households (N) selected for face-to-face interview were 130: N ≥ 50 + (8*10) =130.
-The numbers of households from each district were determined proportional to the total number of households in each district.
-A total of six Kebeles, from three districts were systematically identified and 50, 45 and 45 households were randomly selected from Warder, Qabridahar and Garbo districts respectively.
+The number of households (N) selected were 130: N ≥ 50 + (8*10) =130.

+50, 45 and 45 households were randomly selected from Warder, Qabridahar and Garbo districts respectively.

 Data collection

-Close and open-ended questionnaires were developed and face to face semi-structured interviews were under taken to assess the factors affecting wild edible fruit bearing species.
-The questions were prepared in to ‘Somali language’.
-Enumerators who were researchers, knowledgeable about the area were involved in data collection.
-In addition, 10 key informant interviews and 12 Focus group discussions were conducted to get general information on the vegetation status, production and the traditional uses and challenges faces; and factors affecting of the species production and conservation.
+Close and open-ended questionnaires in native language were developed and face to face semi-structured interviews were under taken to assess the factors affecting wild edible fruit bearing species.
+10 key informant interviews and 12 focus group discussions were conducted on the vegetation status, production, traditional uses, challenges faced and factors affecting the species production and conservation.
 The information generated here was used to validate the information collected from household respondents.

-Data Analysis
+Data analysis

-In this portion of data analysis data was analysed by using descriptive statistics such as frequencies and percentages to analyse the demographic characteristics of the house hold.
-Moreover, Shannon diversity index was used to compute species diversity among the different sites.
+Data was analysed by descriptive statistics such as frequencies and percentages to analyse the demographic characteristics of the house hold.
+Shannon diversity index was used to compute species diversity at the different sites.

-RESULT AND DISCUSSION
+RESULTS AND DISCUSSION

-Demographic and Socioeconomic Characteristics
+Demographic and Socioeconomic characteristics

-A total of one hundred thirty sample households had completed the interview.
-Among the total households 30% were female respondents and 70 % were male.
-Besides, 100% of the respondents were Muslim in religion and majority of 82.3% of the respondents were illiterate.
-The most respondents’ family size was about 6-10 which is about 44.6 (Table 1).
+130 samples completed the interview.
+Among these 30% were female respondents and 70 % were male.
+Average number of respondents family was about 6-10 which is about 44.6 (Table 1).

-Table 1.
+Observation Table No. 1.
 Demography of household respondents